Antena/absolut-loader/README.md

 The problem with this approach is that it forces you to name your html files in a certain way, either with a fixed name, based on dir or js file, or a combination of both.

-This means it becomes unusable in some scenarios, and also, if you were to rename your template files, changing the require() inside your angular code wouldn't be enough.
+This means it becomes unusable in some scenarios, and also, if you were to rename your template files, changing the require() inside your AngularJS code wouldn't be enough.
 Moreover, you would be injecting requires for files that you are not actually requiring from within your js file.

 For example, given the following file structure: